justwriteclick/docslikecode/_posts/articles/2017-06-05-free-open-source-api-doc-tools.md

 Swagger is free to use, licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 You can find all Swagger-related public tools under the [swagger-api GitHub account](https://github.com/swagger-api).

-Many [open source projects](https://swagger.io/open-source-integrations/) and [commercial vendors](https://swagger.io/commercial-tools/) provide Swagger integrations, so make sure to check out the list of available solutions before building new tooling - there is a big chance you will find an existing solution that fits the needs of your project.
+Many [open source projects](https://swagger.io/open-source-integrations/) and [tools vendors](https://swagger.io/tools/) provide Swagger integrations, so make sure to check out the list of available solutions before building new tooling - there is a big chance you will find an existing solution that fits the needs of your project.

 As today’s leading API ecosystem, it’s also the best documented and supported.
 Should you decide to document your APIs with Swagger, you can find plenty of resources, tutorials, examples and help online.